gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ## DESCRIPTION
 The Install-AIPScanner cmdlet installs and configures the Azure Information Protection Scanner service on a computer running Windows Server 2016 or Windows Server 2012 R2.
 This service can scan files on data stores that use the Common Internet File System (CIFS) protocol, and on SharePoint Server 2016 and SharePoint Server 2013.
 By using the conditions that you configure in the Azure Information Protection policy, files that this service discovers can then be labeled, and optionally, protected.

-You must run this cmdlet before you run any other cmdlet for the Azure Information Protection Scanner service.
+You must run this cmdlet before you run any other cmdlet for the Azure Information Protection scanner.

 The command creates a Windows service named Azure Information Protection Scanner, creates and configures a database on SQL Server, and grants the required rights to an account that you specify to run this scanner service.

 To run this command, you must have local Administrator rights for the Windows Server computer, and Sysadmin rights on the instance of SQL Server that you will use for the scanner.

-Note: This cmdlet and the Azure Information Protection Scanner feature is currently in preview and subject to change.

 ## EXAMPLES

-### Example 1:Install the Azure Information Protection Scanner service by using a SQL Server instance named AIPSCANNER that runs on the server named SQLSERVER1
+### Example 1:Install the Azure Information Protection Scanner service by using a SQL Server instance
 ```
 PS C:\> Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER